Real Edge

 11 tips to making better decisions

-Making better decisions is probably the #1 thing business owners wish they could do.
-The truth is, short of having a crystal ball, we’ll never really know what the future holds – the last 15 months has shown us that.
-But that’s definitely not a reason to resist making decisions.
+Making decisions is probably the #1 thing business owners wish they could do better.
+The truth is, short of having a crystal ball, we’ll never really know what the future holds.
+But that’s definitely not a reason to procrastinate when faced with a decision in your business.

-Business growth relies on sound decision making and as we gradually come out of this pandemic – making the best decisions possible has never been more important.
+Business growth relies on sound decision-making.
+As we move into interesting times in 2025, making the best decisions possible has never been more important.

-To encourage businesses to move forward I’ve outlined some techniques that I’ve used over the years to make better decisions faster, and with less anguish.
-It’s not a checklist, and different techniques will resonate with different people, but if one of these can help you make better decisions then I’m doing my job.
+To encourage businesses to move forward I’ve outlined some techniques that I’ve used over the years to make better decisions faster and with less anguish.
+It’s not a checklist, and different techniques will resonate with different people.
+All you need is one to resonate, to help you start making better decisions.

 1. Weekly think time session